ucb-bar/chipyard/docs/Simulation/FPGA-Based-Simulators.rst

 FireSim also provides additional device models to allow full-system simulation, including memory models and network models.

 FireSim currently supports running only on Amazon EC2 F1 FPGA-enabled virtual instances on the public cloud.
-In order to simulate your REBAR design using FireSim, you should follow the following steps:
+In order to simulate your Chipyard design using FireSim, you should follow the following steps:

 Follow the initial EC2 setup instructions as detailed in the `FireSim documentation  <http://docs.fires.im/en/latest/Initial-Setup/index.html>`__.
-Then clone your full REBAR repository onto your Amazon EC2 FireSim manager instance.
+Then clone your full Chipyard repository onto your Amazon EC2 FireSim manager instance.

 Enter the ``sims/FireSim`` directory, and follow the FireSim instructions for `running a simulation <http://docs.fires.im/en/latest/Running-Simulations-Tutorial/index.html>`__.